cshneider/soho-ml-data-ready/README.md

 ## Retroactive_metadata_seeding.py

 Takes in original MDI and HMI data cube obtained without using the FITS protocol from JSOC and retroactively obtains metadata from JSOC and seeds the cube with these keywords as an attribute to HDF5.
 Also takes in the corresponding csv times file in order to fetch the corresponding metadata usign DRMS query.
-This process may take several days (roughly 3 days for an MDI cube composed of 15456 files) but this is still faster than using the FITS protocol with JSOC which can take 15 minutes per FITS file seen using the setup here.
+JSOC can take 15 minutes per FITS file seen using the setup here.

 Retroactive\_metadata\_seeding parameters: